Skip to main content

 What does ABEJA do vs Grammarly?

 ABEJA: ABEJA develops AI platform products for retail operations and manufacturing quality control, applying computer vision to analyse in-store customer behaviour and product performance in retail environments, and deploying visual inspection AI for defect detection in manufacturing production lines.
-The Tokyo company has built an enterprise software business serving Japanese retailers and manufacturers seeking to apply AI to operational problems without building internal AI engineering teams.\n\nThe company raised approximately $50 million in venture funding from investors including SBI Investment, SMBC Venture Capital, and KDDI Open Innovation Fund.
+The Tokyo company has built an enterprise software business serving Japanese retailers and manufacturers seeking to apply AI to operational problems without building internal AI engineering teams.\n\nThe company raised approximately $50 million in venture funding from investors including SBI Investment, SMBC Venture Capital, and KDDI Open Advancement Fund.
 ABEJA serves major Japanese retailers, convenience store chains, and manufacturing companies with AI analytics that derive insights from existing camera infrastructure in stores and factories.
 The company ABEJA Platform cloud product allows enterprise clients to build, deploy, and manage computer vision AI applications with managed infrastructure that reduces the AI operations burden.\n\nABEJA competes in the Japanese enterprise AI market alongside Retail AI (a Seven-Eleven Japan subsidiary) and international computer vision vendors.
 Japan large retail and manufacturing sectors, combined with limited English-language AI vendor support and preference for domestic supplier relationships in enterprise procurement, create a favourable environment for domestic AI platform companies with established enterprise relationships.
 The company participation in Japan government digital transformation initiatives has provided additional channels for deploying AI in public sector and infrastructure applications.
 Grammarly: Grammarly is an AI-powered writing assistance platform founded in 2009 that provides real-time grammar, spelling, punctuation, and style corrections across digital communication channels.
 The company offers both consumer and enterprise products, including browser extensions, desktop applications, and web-based editors that integrate with email clients, messaging platforms, and document editors like Google Docs and Microsoft Office.
 The platform uses machine learning and natural language processing to analyze writing for clarity, engagement, and delivery.
 Beyond basic grammar, Grammarly detects tone issues, provides vocabulary suggestions, and offers plagiarism detection in premium tiers.
 The enterprise version, Grammarly Business, targets organizations seeking to standardize communication quality across teams.
 As of recent valuations, Grammarly reached a $13.0 billion valuation with $545 million in total funding, positioning it as one of the most heavily funded AI writing tools.
 The company competes with tools like Microsoft Editor and emerging AI writing assistants powered by large language models.
 Grammarly serves millions of users globally, including students, professionals, and corporate teams.
 The platform's growth has accelerated with increasing demand for workplace writing tools and AI-assisted productivity software.
-The company remains privately held, having declined a reported acquisition offer from Microsoft in 2021.
+The company remains privately held.
 Its competitive advantage lies in its large user base generating training data and its focused specialization in writing assistance.
 Grammarly's $13B valuation reflects the substantial market demand for AI-powered writing assistance tools integrated into everyday digital workflows.

 Which company was founded first?